 A few years ago, I was lucky enough to have worked with Greg Monaco, as our MENG (Marketing Executives Networking Group) NJ Chapter workshop presenter.
 Years later, his advice is still ringing in my ears and continues to speak to today’s climate.
 These sage words of advice sum up the whole three-hour interactive session: “Stop selling products and start telling stories — connect your brand with emotion and relevance.”
 In other words, start story branding: create a compelling narrative that encompasses the facts and feelings your brand generates.

 Monaco started the presentation with a very interesting classified advertisement that is attributed to Ernest Hemingway.
-Someone bet that he couldn’t write a story in less than 10 words and to win the bet, he wrote this: “For sale: Baby shoes, never worn.”
+Someone bet that he couldn’t write a story in less than 10 words, and to win the bet, he wrote this: “For sale: Baby shoes, never worn.”

 That secret sauce is the story behind the brand: it’s the hero/villain/passion triangle that gives the company the brand DNA we perceive as consumers.
-Gucci conjures up a different image than Ralph Lauren, than Chanel, right?
-I think we can all agree with the fact that the nuances are where the differentiators lie.
+Gucci conjures up a different image than Ralph Lauren, and Ralph Lauren one different than Chanel, right?
+It is in the nuances where the differentiators lie.

-What would the story look like for your brand?
+Now given these tools and ideas, ask yourself this: What would the story look like for your brand?

 OnDemandCMO has authored 7 Steps of Marketing, the only marketing guide book you’ll need to either get your marketing started properly, or stay on track strategically.

 It features best practices on branding, messaging, social media, lead generation and much in between.